Pearl-Dragon/snake_client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.

-To play the game, one needs to implement a game client.
-An example solution code for the client is found at https://github.com/Pearl-Dragon/snake_client - it's a private repository.

 ## License